stephan-nylinder/module-organising-data-dm-practices/_episodes/004-example-file-structure.md

 ![File_system][File_system]

-> ## Exercise
+> ## Exercise 10
 > Starting with the zip-file containing the inherited file system shown above, can you adapt the information from the previous episodes to bring order to the system, provide better file names, a clear folder structure, and add one or more README files?
 >
 >> ### Solution
 >> There are many potential ways to improve the file system.
-The [downloadable](../data/Famous_project_in_order.zip) solution should not be seen as the only alternative, but as one of many possible alternatives.
+[The downloadable solution](../data/Famous_project_in_order.zip) should not be seen as the only alternative, but as one of many possible alternatives.
 > {: .solution}
 {: .discussion}
 {: .callout}